AppleWin/AppleWin/source/frontends/sdl/README.md

 On a Raspberry Pi, a KMS driver is mandatory and best results are obtained on a Pi4 with FullKMS (full screen via ``F6``).

 Output mentions the Dear ImGui version, e.g.: ``IMGUI_VERSION: 1.81 WIP``.

-There is a minimal support for configuration: *drag & drop* works for floppy disks, and they are inserted in Drive 1.
-If the filename ends with `.yaml`, it will be loaded as a *State* file.

 ## Hotkeys